1:28,575 scale with shaded relief and 40-foot contours.

 The steeply folded Marin Headlands preserves several historic Army posts.
 It offers great views of the Golden Gate and west over the Pacific Ocean.
 Those are 40-foot contours.

 The gazatteer of place names by historian Lincoln Fairley and Jerry Olmsted, the original publisher fills out the bottom of the map.
 We added Helen Gerbode (who played a crucial role in stopping the Marincello development, and we are looking for more women to keep Alice Eastwood company.

 Marin/North Bay bookstores selling the Tam map include:

-Copperfield's Books (San Rafael, Larkspur Landing, and Petaluma); and Sausalito Books by the Bay.
+Copperfield's Books (San Rafael, Larkspur Landing, and Petaluma); Book Passage (Corte Madera), and Sausalito Books by the Bay.

 Also: Muir Woods Visitor Center, Acme Bikes (4th St., San Rafael), Marin Museum of Bicycling and Krakatoa Cycles (Fairfax); Village Peddler (Larkspur), Wild Birds Unlimited (Novato's Vintage Shopping Center) and All Wrapped Up in downtown Mill Valley.

-We left samples at Book Passage (Corte Madera) and Whyte's Booksmith (San Anselmo); ask and they should order it. .
+We left a sample at Whyte's Booksmith (San Anselmo); ask and they should be able to order it. .